LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 ### This tutorial covers:

-+ How to scrape almost all websites
++ How to scrape almost any websites
 + How to scrape protected, live or Javascript genereted content
 + How to simulate clicks, scroll-downs, login, entering texts and etc.
 + How to automate web-scrapping process